brimdata/zed/zng/docs/zson.md

 Any value in ZSON can take on a null representation.
 It is up to an implementation to decide how external data structures map into and out of values with nulls.
-Typically, a null value means either the zero value or in the case of record fields, it means the field is optional and the value is not present, though these semantics are not explicitly defined by ZSON.
+Typically, a null value means either the zero value or, in the case of record fields, an optional field whose value is not present, though these semantics are not explicitly defined by ZSON.

 ### Type Definitions and Contexts

-Type definitions embedded in the data sequence associate a name with a type so that later values can refer to their type by name instead of explicitly enumerating the type of every element.
-A collection of mappings from name to type is called a "type context."
+Type definitions embedded in the data sequence bind a name to a type so that later values can refer to their type by name instead of explicitly enumerating the type of every element.
+A collection of bindings from name to type is called a "type context."
 As bindings are read from a sequence, they create the sequence's type context.
 The context may be reset at any point in the sequence, implying that a new binding must be defined from that point on